AnswerDotAI/fasthtml-example/01_todo_app/README.md

 ### Editing Todos

-Editing a todo item is handled by this route:
+Editing a todo item is handled by this route which takes the todo's id as a parameter:

 ```python
 @rt("/edit/{id}")